 - How do your volunteers’ experiences differ from those of other organizations’ volunteers?

 Knowing the answers to these questions and ranking for these specific keywords can help your nonprofit not only rank well, but drive website visitors that are interested specifically in what your organization is doing.
+The goal should be to attract website visitors who are likely to land on your site and stick around and take action—not tons of people who click a search result and then bounce when they realize it’s not right for them.

 5. Do Your Research

-If this is starting to get overwhelming, if you’re looking for extra help tackling the above steps, then Google has a tool for you: Google’s Keyword Tool.
+If this is starting to get overwhelming, or if you’re looking for extra help tackling the above steps, then Google has a tool for you: Google’s Keyword Planner.
 This handy website allows you to expand the list of keywords you’ve started to develop, as well as evaluate and tweak the terms you already have.

 - Competition: This three-value competition rating (Low, Medium, High) is based on how many organizations have paid to advertise with that keyword.